17 Michigan Islands to Explore: Ferries & Insider Tips

 Mackinac Island

 With the beautiful layout and many offered tours and bike trails, you’ll forget about needing or wanting your usual choice of four wheels.
-Mackinac Island has to offer tourists, with high-ranking hotels, bike tours, fudge shops, ice cream, and more.
+Mackinac Island has to offer tourists, with charming Inns and hotels, bike tours, fudge shops, ice cream, and more.
 This historic and charm-filled island will have you coming back for more for an enjoyable summer trip.

 Bois Blanc Island

-Serving as a much-needed contrast to its popular neighbor of Mackinac, this island is popular for its day trip visits to enjoy Michigan nature, by bike, kayaks and walking.
-All the Midwest’s treasured animals such as bald eagles, foxes, bobcats, and even rattlesnakes, are popularly observed and appreciated on the island.
+Serving as a quiet contrast to its popular neighbor of Mackinac, this island is popular for its day trip visits to enjoy Michigan nature, by bike, kayaks and walking.
+You might even spot local wildlife including bald eagles, foxes, bobcats, and even rattlesnakes.

 Les Cheneaux Islands